JDM-ULL-93/Dial-App/README.md

 }
 ```

-By doing that, a temporary package will be created to load dial visualization plugin
+By adding 'path' entry, dial_visualization python code will be lodead inside program memory to work with.
+No actual "dial-visualization" package is created.